Pre-Book eCA & avoid last-minute rush

 • Deduction u/s 80DDB of Rs 100000

-• The benefit of above schemes cannot be claimed by the taxpayer under the optional tax slabs announced via Budget 2020 under the new tax regime.
+• The benefit of the above schemes cannot be claimed by the taxpayer under the optional tax slabs announced via Budget 2020 under the new tax regime.

 Q- Does a super senior citizen of 83 years have to file an income tax return if his income is less than 5 lakh without deducting any rebate?

-No, Assesse does not require to file an income tax return because his income is less than the basic exemption limit for the FY 2022-23.
+No, Assesse is not required to file an income tax return because his income is less than the basic exemption limit for the FY 2022-23.
 No payments in this case would be required for the assessee if he opts for the old scheme, in case a new tax regime is chosen then the benefit of increased basic exemption limit in case of super senior citizens will not be available, but Rebate u/s 87A can still be claimed.

 Q- Is a businessman above 60 years of age not counted as a senior citizen in the income tax system?
 Is it just for people with jobs?